balena-io-experimental/balena-sound/README.md

 Sample scripts can be found on the `./bluetooth-audio/bluetooh-scripts/` directory, theses can be edited as needed.

 ### Disable bluetooth

-You can, if you don't need/wan't bluetooth, disable it by creating the `DISABLE_MULTI_ROOM` variable (with any value, for example: `1`).
+You can, if you don't need/wan't bluetooth, disable it by creating the `DISABLE_BLUETOOTH` variable (with any value, for example: `1`).

 ### Spotify Connect over the internet